algorithmica-org/algorithmica/content/english/hpc/memory/cpu-cache.md

 For many algorithms, memory bandwidth is the most important characteristic of the cache system.
 Coincidentally, it is also the easiest to measure.

-Let's create an array and linearly iterate over it $K$ times, incrementing its values:
+For our benchmark, let's create an array and linearly iterate over it $K$ times, incrementing its values:

 ```cpp
 int a[N];